 For more guidance on how to have this conversation, you can read our article How to Talk to a Client about Whether an R&D Claim is Right for Them.

-Another thing to consider, before investing a lot of time with the client, is the industry they are in.
+Another thing to consider, before investing a lot of time with the client, is the industry they work in.
 Businesses in some sectors are more likely than others to be doing qualifying R&D work.
-The most common are manufacturing, software development, food and drink, and construction.
-You might describe these as high R&D sectors.
-If a client approaches you who’s not in one of these sectors, it’s a wise idea to get a clearer idea of the project their hoping to claim for, before you agree terms.
+The most common are manufacturing, software development, food and drink, and engineering.
+If a client approaches you who’s not in one of these sectors, it’s a wise idea to get a clearer idea of the project they’re hoping to claim for before you agree terms.

 A warning about claims from low R&D sectors

-Businesses in low R&D sectors CAN still be conducting R&D. HMRC’s guidance on what qualifies is intentionally broad and subjective, so that legitimate R&D won’t be excluded based on the wording.
+Businesses in low-intensity R&D sectors CAN still be conducting R&D. HMRC’s guidance on what qualifies is intentionally broad and subjective, which means that lots of different types of company can potentially make a claim.

-However, we often hear anecdotes about sketchy R&D firms who take advantage of this to make a quick buck.
-They convince businesses that their basic operations count as R&D, so that they’ll make a claim.
+However, sometimes sketchy R&D firms take advantage of this to make a quick buck.
+They convince businesses that their day-to-day operations count as R&D, so that they’ll make a claim.
 A more ethical advisor would advise the client otherwise!

 As a new advisor, we want you to know that there’s a big grey area between work which is Definitely Eligible, and work which is Definitely Ineligible.
 The terms “eligible” and “ineligible” can be quite elastic – and some advisors manage to stretch “eligible” as far as they possibly can.

 When you first start preparing claims, it’s wise to look for work that is more clearly eligible.
-A key part of your role as an advisor is to make the case for WHY a project is eligible, and we’ll talk about that more in Steps 3 and 5.
+A key part of your role as an advisor is to collect evidence supporting WHY a project is eligible, and we’ll talk about that more in Steps 3 and 5.

-It can be frustrating to tell a prospect that they’re not eligible, only for them to claim through a different provider with lower standards.
-We’re pleased to see HMRC’s changes over the last year or two are beginning to help to counteract this.
-We are also ourselves working towards self-regulation, and a shared understanding of the R&D scheme and how to apply its rules fairly and consistently.
+Inevitably, you’ll find yourself declining to work with certain companies.
+It can be frustrating to tell a prospect that they’re likely not eligible, only for them to claim through a different provider with lower standards.
+We’re pleased to see HMRC’s changes over the last year or two are beginning to help to counteract this, together with measures it has taken to tackle error and fraud associated with R&D claims.
+We are also ourselves working towards self-regulation, and a shared understanding of the R&D scheme and how to apply its rules fairly and consistently, embodied in our certification programme.

 Step 1 recap